 Gerbils are one of the most popular pet rodents, and they can provide a lot of fun and entertainment.
 These little creatures can live about three to four years as long as you care for them properly.
 This includes giving them the right kind of home, a healthy diet, some entertainment and affection, and veterinary care as needed.
-If you can provide all of this, a gerbil might be the pet for you.
+If you can provide all of this, a pet gerbil might be right for you.

-Housing Your New Gerbil
+Housing Your New Pet Gerbil

-According to the ASPCA, gerbils are best housed in aquariums with a screen tops.
+According to the ASPCA, pet gerbils are best housed in aquariums with a screen tops.
 These little creatures are great escape artists, so the glass walls are best for keeping them contained, while the screen allows air flow.
 Place the aquarium where it will get bright indirect light, not full sunshine, and make sure the area is draft free.

 Safe bedding includes aspen shavings, recycled newspaper bedding, or a blend of both.
 Avoid pine and cedar shavings because the fumes can be toxic to your pet.

 Plan to thoroughly clean your pet's environment once a week, but you can spot clean the corner where he leaves his droppings several times a week to reduce buildup and unhealthy fumes.
-Watch for wet bedding and scoop it out, and ten replace it with more dry bedding as needed.
+Watch for wet bedding and scoop it out, and then replace it with more dry bedding as needed.

 Before you begin a full cleaning, put your gerbil in a safe carrier that closes securely so he can't escape.
 Use warm, soapy water to wash his aquarium after you dump his dirty bedding in the trash.
 Wash any dishes and his water bottle as well, and rinse and dry everything before you add fresh bedding to the aquarium.
 When everything is ready, put your pet back in his home.